What is a credit score?

 Many people have a credit score between 550 and 750, with a higher score being better than a lower one.
 Because your credit score can affect your ability to buy or refinance a home, and the amount of money you will pay in interest over the life of the loan, it's a good idea to know your credit score and make sure it is as high as possible when applying for a loan.

 Your credit score is calculated from the information in your credit report.
 Credit reports contain details about your financial history including:

 The history of the payments you've made on loans is an important factor in your credit score.
 Lenders like to see you consistently pay your bills on time before they offer you a loan.
 If you see errors in your payment history in your credit report, you'll want to work with the credit bureaus to get them corrected.

 How much you currently owe and the number of loans and credit accounts you have affect your credit score.
 For example, if you have reached the maximum balance on several credit cards, this can influence your credit score.
-The Consumer Financial Protection Bureau (CFPB) recommends you try to limit the credit you use to 30 percent of your credit limit.
+The Consumer Financial Protection Bureau (CFPB) states that experts advise you try to limit the credit you use to 30 percent of your credit limit.